-Bridges urged New Jersey cannabis company license applicants charm their community to soothe objections.
+Bridges urged New Jersey cannabis company license applicants to charm their community to soothe objections.

-“It’s getting to know your elected officials… in the confines of city hall,” Bridges added.
+“It’s getting to know your elected officials… in the confines of city hall,” he added.

 Warren explained that while he favors cannabis and social equity, there is a popular Not In My Back Yard (NIMBY) emotional sentiment felt by those who don’t want it by parks, daycare centers, schools, and bus stops.

 Bridges noted the value of mobilizing community groups in favor of New Jersey cannabis companies.

 “You have to be educators.
 Sometimes they just don’t know,” Warren said.

 NJ Weedman Discuses Underground Legacy Operator Issues